 3 February 2017: Auto-Boot EPROM chips for Models III, 4, and 4D are now available.
 Note that all EPROMs, including those for the for the Model 4 Gate Array and Model 4D are 24-pin EPROMS and do not require an adapter board or wiring.

-24 December 2016: I'm happy to announce a price decrease on assembled M3SE units and kits, due to lower production costs.
+24 December 2016: I'm happy to announce a price decrease on M3SE units, due to lower production costs.

 10 September 2016: M3SE and MISE at VCF Midwest 11!

 18 June 2016: A new FPGA programming file provides M3SE auto-boot on Models III, 4, and 4D when the corresponding FreHD-style ROM update has been installed.
 Not needed to autoboot the 4P, but won't hurt anything either.

 17 June 2016: A new FPGA programming file provides M3SE auto-boot on the Model III, if a FreHD-style ROM chip C has been installed.
 I'll probably start offering preprogrammed ROM chips in the near future as a M3SE option.

 7 June 2016: The FTP client and the Ping utility have been added to the regular file archives and will be included with all future M3SE deliveries.
 These programs are currently for LDOS only; LS-DOS versions are in process.

 March 20, 2016: I am pleased to announce the availability of LS-DOS 6.3.1 for the Model 4/4D/4P on M3SE.
 See the instructions here for more information.

 20 December 2015: A demo video of M3SE in action is now available.
 Now I can just sit back and wait for the Academy Award nominations.